adafruit/Adafruit_CircuitPython_LED_Animation/CODE_OF_CONDUCT.md

 illegal, requires immediate action, or violates the Discord terms of service, you should also report the message directly to Discord.

-These are the steps for upholding our community’s standards of conduct.
+These are the steps for upholding our communityâ€™s standards of conduct.

 1. Any member of the community may report any situation that violates the Adafruit Community Code of Conduct.
 All reports will be reviewed and